 It is possible to use Powershell or Command prompt to run these commands.
-If you are using Command Prompt, right-click to “Run as administrator” to enable the privileges you will need.
+If you use Command Prompt, right-click to "Run as administrator" to enable the privileges you will need.

 Before continuing with this guide, please connect to your server over RDP.
 If you are unfamiliar with how to do that, please see this article for connecting to a server using RDP from Windows.